richiejarvis/MMDVM_HS_Hat/2025-02-20_G1ZNE_MMDVM_HS_Hat_Firmware_Upgrade.md

 # Building MMDVM_HS_Hat Firmware v1.6.2

 ## Richie Jarvis - G1ZNE - 2025-02-20
-1. Make sure you are using the generic MMDVM_HS_Hat:
+1. Check what MMDVM Hat you are using:

   - Copy and run this commandline: